Yanqiao4396/fibonacci-algorithms-starter/writing/reflection.md

 mistakes or mistakes in the use of Markdown inside of this file.

-TODO: Please note that there are certain packages used in the source code for this project that may not work and/or be supported on the Windows and MacOS operating systems.
+TODO: Please note that there are certain packages used in the source code for this project that may not work and/or be fully supported on the Windows and MacOS operating systems.
 This is due to the fact that these operating systems do not provide certain standard features that are available in the Linux operating system.
 Please check with the course instructor if it seems that your operating